dotnet/runtime/docs/design/features/tailcalls-with-helpers.md

 The mechanism uses some data structures to describe the dispatchers that are currently live on the stack and to facilitate detection of previous dispatchers.
 The dispatchers themselves are described by a series of `PortableTailCallFrame` entries.
-These entries are stored on the stack in a by each live instance of the dispatcher.
+These entries are stored on the stack in each live instance of the dispatcher.
 This structure looks like the following:

 ```csharp
 struct PortableTailCallFrame